Kevin Lewis

 Fun story about this one - a friend with lots of tattoos from another city recommended a studio right around my university campus.
 I went in, said that they sent me and the artist in the shop was super excited and already had a Serenity sketch ready.
 I later found out I was meant to go to the other shop around the corner and he must have been too nice to say “I don’t know who that is.”

-Disney Half Sleeve
+Disney Sleeve

 Family Symbols

 A small, minimalist tattoo on a person's chest featuring three simple symbols in a row: a green plant stem with leaves on the left, a blue starburst or sun design in the center, and a stylized red OptInk symbol.
 The tattoo area appears slightly reddened, suggesting it may be recently completed.
 The design is positioned centrally on the upper chest between areas of chest hair, with the symbols rendered in a clean, simple line art style with minimal color.
+Below, a flower and a shark fin.

 The first two symbols on my chest represent my two kids - Sage, who I often call Sage Leaf, and Nova, who I often call Nova Star.
 The third icon is an organ donation declaration called Opt.Ink — the half-circles represent the donor, recipient, and the full circle the life.
+The two icons below represent other important people that have come into my life.

 Future